Bicycle lock: Standards and tests

 Test standards that rate the effective security of bicycle locks are provided by various companies and organizations, depending on location.

-In the U.K., a lock certified by Sold Secure or Thatcham is usually required in order to insure a bicycle or motorcycle against theft.
+In the UK, a lock certified by Sold Secure or Thatcham is usually required in order to insure a bicycle or motorcycle against theft.

 Tests carried out on behalf of Cycle magazine showed that all of the bicycle locks tested, which had a variety of certifications, could be broken in less than 42 seconds.
-Cables and chains were breached using either small cable cutters or 36" bolt croppers, and D-locks were breached using a stubby bottle jack.
+Cables and chains were breached using either small cable cutters or 36″ bolt croppers, and D-locks were breached using a stubby bottle jack.
 Of the locks tested, five had a Sold Secure Gold rating, varying in price from £25 to £100.
 Two of these Gold rated locks withstood only 10 seconds of attack.

-The Dutch consumer news show Kassa 3 published a four-minute show in which a former bicycle thief removed eight consumer-grade locks (cheaper than €30 / ~$40) from a bike in times ranging from 10 to a maximum of 84 seconds.
+The Dutch consumer news show Kassa 3 published a four-minute show in which a former bicycle thief removed eight consumer-grade locks (cheaper than €30 / ≈$40) from a bike in times ranging from 10 to a maximum of 84 seconds.
 The locks included those from manufacturers ABUS, Hema and Halfords.